How to Solve the Soaking Problem with a Front Load Washer

 Dear Home-Ec 101,

 I have smelly towel syndrome and want to try your idea with the borax and vinegar, but I do not know how to add the vinegar to my rinse cycle.
-With a front load, its a little more difficult to add anything to it or even “soak” anything in the drum.
-I have bought a product called “Smelly Washer” but it requires you to soak the solution in the drum for hours.
-I have no clue how to do this since the drum drains anytime you stop the washer?
+With a front load, adding anything to it or even “soak” anything in the drum is a little more difficult.
+I bought a product called “Smelly Washer,” which is not the same as having a “Smelly Washer” but it requires you to soak the solution in the drum for hours.
+I have no clue how to do this since the drum drains anytime you stop the washer.

 2. How to add to the extra rinse cycle (or rinse cycle, period)